-Giclée print - First Map ‘South Island Kokako’
+Giclée print - Limited Edition ‘South Island Kokako’

 Limited Edition signed Giclée print by David Elliot - only 200 in total.

 Shows the the South Island Kokako (now possibly extinct) from the book First Map: How James Cook Charted Aotearoa New Zealand, written by Tessa Duder and illustrated by David Elliot.

 This is one of six beautiful illustrations from the book now available as high-quality, limited edition Giclée prints.

 - Paper size: 200 mm x 295 mm; 8.2 inches x 11.6 inches

 This image appears on page 72 of First Map: